 Banarasi saris are a must have every Indian womans’ wardrobe!
 In fact an Indian bride’s wedding collection is incomplete without these royal drapes of silk!
 If you want present a woven a timeless gift, you have no better options that a beautiful Banarasi Sari done up in gold and silk!

 These saris owe their popularity to the Mughal era which saw some very talented Muslim craftsmen bringing this intricate art of weaving and designing to India.
 This was the time when sari weaving art was on a rise and Persian motifs were being used with the Indian traditional attire.

 There is a whole cottage industry around Banaras also known as Varanasi for sari weaving.
 One can find many traditional motif artists and design experts who are into this family business since many generations.
 The silk for Banarasi saree unlike china silk is quite expensive and comes especially from South India, mostly Bangalore.

 A normal Benarasi saree involves 5600 thread wires with 45 inch width.
-It takes about 15 days or a month or even longer for a Banarasi sari to get completed depending upon the design and pattern!
+It can take any where between 1 week to 1 year for a Banarasi sari to get completed depending upon the design and pattern!